Master-Bobba/CS50W--Project4/README.txt

     button that will let the current user toggle whether or not they are following this user’s posts.
     DONE -->  Note that this only applies to any “other” user: a user should not be able to follow themselves.

-Following: The “Following” link in the navigation bar should take the user to a page
+DONE --> Following: The “Following” link in the navigation bar should take the user to a page
     where they see all posts made by users that the current user follows.
     This page should behave just as the “All Posts” page does, just with a more limited set of posts.
     This page should only be available to users who are signed in.

-Pagination: On any page that displays posts, posts should only be displayed 10 on a page.
+DONE --> Pagination: On any page that displays posts, posts should only be displayed 10 on a page.
     If there are more than ten posts, a “Next” button should appear to take the user to the next page of posts (which should be older than the current page of posts).
 If not on the first page, a “Previous” button should appear to take the user to the previous page of posts as well.